basho/basho_docs/source/languages/en/riakts/using/writingdata.md

 client.execute(storeCmd);
 ```

+>**Note on validation**:
+>
+>Riak TS 1.0.0 does not have client-side insertion validation.
+Please take caution when creating data to insert by ensuring that each row’s cells match the order/types of the table, and that you do not create a null-value cell for a non-nullable column.

+If all of the data are correctly written the response is: `ok` in Erlang, and will not raise an error in Ruby.

+If some of the data failed to write, an `RpbErrorResp` error occurs with a number that failed.
+In the event that your write fails, you should:

+1. Do a binary search with half the data, then the other half, and etc. to pinpoint the problem; or
+2. Check the data one at a time until one fails.

+###Guidelines

-In the absence of information about which columns are provided, writing data assumes that columns are in the same order they've been declared in the table.
+* In the absence of information about which columns are provided, a write will assume that columns are in the same order they've been declared in the table.

-The timestamps should be in UTC milliseconds.
+* Timestamps should be in UTC milliseconds.

-If all of the data are correctly written the response is:
-`ok` in Erlang, and will not raise an error in Ruby.

-If some of the data failed to write, **??** do we really get an `RpbErrorResp`
-with a number that failed but no guidance about which ones??! -> Per Alex... yes.

-**??** What happens if it doesn't work?
-What are some things the user could look at?
-1. Data one at a time until one fails :(
-2. Or binary search w/ half the data, etc.
+* Only ASCII is supported.

-## Error conditions
+##Error conditions

 There are two error conditions:

-* Writing data to a TS bucket that doesn’t exist
+* Writing data to a TS table that doesn’t exist, or
-* Writing data which doesn’t match the specification of the TS bucket
+* Writing data which doesn’t match the specification of the TS table.